 Emotional expression, especially focusing on negative emotions or trauma, has been shown to increase both mental and physical health (Rachman, 1980; Scheff, 1979; Esterling, Antoni, Kumar, & Schneiderman, 1990; Fawzy et al., 1993; Lieberman & Goldstein, 2006).
 Inhibiting repressive thoughts or emotions can be can be detrimental to both physical and psychological health (Gross & Levenson, 1997, Goldstein, Edelberg, Meier, & Davis,

 1988; Larson, 1990).
 Furthermore, individuals experiencing traumatic events are more likely to repress thoughts and feelings about a given traumatic experience.
-Generally, preventing the disclosure of harmful thoughts and feelings can be harmful to individuals, while disclosing these events can reduce stress and lead to various health outcomes, such as with diabetes (Bodor, 2002) and breast cancer related illnesses (Stanton et al., 2002).
+Generally, preventing the disclosure of harmful thoughts and feelings can be harmful to individuals, while disclosing these events can reduce stress and lead to various positive health outcomes, such as with diabetes (Bodor, 2002) and breast cancer related illnesses (Stanton et al., 2002).
 These repressive maneuvers have the capability to lead to social concerns and overall psychological dysfunction (Pennebaker, 1989; Pennebaker & Beall, 1986).
 Psychological dysfunction can have detrimental effects on an individual’s health, including unhealthy everyday life habits such as low activity levels, lower quality of life, and inability to progress after a traumatic event.
 These effects on health could lead to biological problems, especially immune system and neurotransmitter deficiencies (Pennebaker & Beall, 1986).
 Therefore, it is important to identify ways in which individuals can effectively expressive emotion, thereby improving both physical and psychological health.

 Pennebaker and Beall (1986) first showed that emotional expression can be both experimentally manipulated and have positive benefits to participants.
 In their seminal study, they randomly assigned participants to several writing groups including writing about an experienced trauma or a neutral event.
 The group that disclosed both about their trauma and the emotions surrounding that trauma later showed a reduction in health visits.
 Pennebaker has replicated the use of expressive writing (i.e., a written paradigm in which one writes about emotions) across a number of studies ranging from improving health (Pennebaker, Kiecolt-Glaser, & Glaser, 1988; Pennebaker, Colder, & Sharp, 1990) to improvements in school (Pennebaker & Francis, 1996) and work (Francis & Pennebaker, 1992).
 Others have expanded this work to show positive effects on mood (Schoutrop et al., 2002) and asthma (Smyth et al., 1999); however, several controlled studies have shown to not replicate (Harris, Thoresen, Humphreys, & Faul, 2005) or null effects (Gidron et al., 1996, Walker et al., 1999).